stievie/ABx/CONTRIBUTING.md

 ![QtCreator Build](/Doc/qtcreator_build.png?raw=true)

+You can also open the `CMakeLists.txt` file in the root directory with QtCreator.

 ## If you don't want to code

 That's also great, because a game doesn't need only code.
 In fact coding is the